RaysceneNS/rayscenens.github.io/_posts/2018-07-07-Edit-Distance-Algorithm.md

 So to edit the string 'Vancouve' -> 'Vancouver' requires us to insert 1 character.

-Here is the method in c#
+This is an implementation of the edit distance algorithm written in c#.

 ```c#
 using Microsoft.VisualStudio.TestTools.UnitTesting;